Hiatus Hernia

 Symptoms

 Other areas of pain are the base of the throat, right lower ribs and behind the right shoulder blade.
 The pain increases when the patient stoops with efforts and lies down.
-Other symptoms of this disease are heart-burn, especially after a meal, a feeling of fullness and bloatedness, flatulence and discomfort on swallowing.
+Other symptoms of this disease are heartburn, especially after a meal, a feeling of fullness and bloatedness, flatulence and discomfort on swallowing.

 Causes

 The chief cause is faulty diet.
 The consumption of white flour, refined sugar and products made from them, such as cakes, pastries, biscuits and white bread as well as preservatives, and flavorings devitalized the system and weaken the muscle tone.
-As a consequence, the muscles become less resilient, and connective and fibrous tissue suffers through poor nourishment, and thus become more prone to decomposition and damage.
-This ultimately leads to disease like hiatus hernia.
+As a consequence, the muscles become less resilient, and connective and fibrous tissue suffers through poor nourishment and thus become more prone to decomposition and damage.
+This ultimately leads to disease like Hiatus Hernia.

 Drinks like tea, coffee, alcohol, also affect the mucous lining of the stomach and irritate the digestive tract.
 These drinks, when taken with meals, encourage fermentation and produce gas.
-This increases the distension of the stomach, causing pressure against the diaphragm and the esophageal opening and greatly increasing the risk of hemiation.
+This increases the distension of the stomach, causing pressure against the diaphragm and the esophageal opening and greatly increasing the risk of herniation.
 Other causes include sedentary occupations, without sensible exercise, overweight resulting from overeating, smoking, shallow breathing and mental and emotional tensions.

 Treatment